KhalidAbdelaty/CodeAlpha_Diamond-Price-Predictionusing-Linear-Regression/README.md

 ## How to Run the Project 🏃‍♀️

 1. Clone this repository.
-2. Install the necessary Python packages (listed in `requirements.txt`).
+2. Install the necessary Python packages.
 3. Run the Jupyter notebook.

 ## Acknowledgements 🙏